LIHPC-Computational-Geometry/validity-first-polycube-labeling/app/README.md

 ## Export

 - [`to_glTF.cpp`](to_glTF.cpp) : write a 3D render (triangle mesh, labeled triangle mesh, hexahedral mesh) as glTF 2.0
+- [`volume_labeling.cpp`](volume_labeling.cpp) : export a per-tetrahedron-facet labeling from a per-surface-triangle labeling and a triangle-to-tetrahedron-facet map

 ## Debug